deniodev/Catalog/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- [ ] Continuous Integration and Deployment
+- [ ] Continuous Integration and Deployment.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>